skeletonarcher12/skelebotdocs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read the Docs Template's documentation!
+Welcome to the SkeleBot documentation!
 ==================================================

+SkeleBot is a Discord Bot with many features such as:

+*Server Moderation
+*Audit logs
+*Fun commands
+*Much, much more!

 Contents: